Markarian's Chain - A Chain of Galaxies Found in Virgo

 Shortly after imaging the Iris Nebula from a Bortle 2 zone in California, I decided to once again make the 2-hour drive to enjoy the clear dark sky of the Mojave National Preserve.

-Using the same telescope and the same camera as the previous session, I this time made the decision to image a part of the sky that Dalia and I always wanted to capture but never had the chance: Markarian's Chain.
+I made the decision to image a part of the sky that Dalia and I always wanted to capture but never had the chance: Markarian's Chain.

 One thing I really wanted to do is to also include Messier 87 in the frame.

 This is no easy feat as it is pretty far from the actual chain of galaxies.
-It's impossible to frame the galaxy and the chain together with our ASI 1600MM or ASI 071MC, we were able to get it just right using our first full-frame camera, the QHY 128C.
+It's impossible to frame the galaxy and the chain together with our ASI 1600MM camera, we were able to get it just right using our first full-frame camera, the QHY 128C.

 We did have to crop out a significant portion of the image (you can see what the single shots looked like later in this post) but we are glad we could end up with the chain and M87 together in one frame.